allan-bonadio/squishy_electron_4/src/gl/cx2rygb/README.md

 Guns are constant 1 when angle is next to gun color.
 2 guns are always nonzero unless you're exactly on a rgb color, when only that one is.
-Each side also has a gradient, one other color that's increasing/decreasing.
+Each side also has a gradient, on other color that's increasing/decreasing.

 Note that the display numbers go to 1 whereas the complex x & y only go to √ 1/2 so we multiply by √2 .